alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/4-testing.md

     * If you receive a response that reads: *"The remote endpoint could not be called, or the response it returned was invalid,"* this is an indication that something is broken.
 AWS Lambda offers an additional testing tool to help you troubleshoot your skill.

-5.  **Configure a test event in Lambda.** Now that you are familiar with the **request** and **response** boxes in the Service Simulator, it's important for you to know that you can use your **requests** to directly test your Lambda function every time you update it.
+5.  **Configure a test event in AWS Lambda.** Now that you are familiar with the **request** and **response** boxes in the Service Simulator, it's important for you to know that you can use your **requests** to directly test your Lambda function every time you update it.
 To do this:
     1. Create & copy a new response with the Service Simulator, or grab the sample text from the box below:

         ```JAVASCRIPT